NavirInc/Normes-De-Developpement-WordPress/css-naming-convention.md

 ## SASS
-### BEM and Sass
-To enhance the development experience and simplify the stylesheet, we use the Sass extension language.
+To enhance the development experience and simplify the stylesheet, we use the Sass extension language with the SCSS syntax.

 Here is an example of using the above naming convention with Sass :